Fluzone High-Dose QIV (Influenza Virus Haemagglutinin)

 Who Should Not Take Fluzone High-Dose QIV

-Do not receive this vaccine if you are allergic to the active ingredients or any ingredients listed in the medication guide, or if you have ever had a severe allergic reaction after getting any flu vaccine.
+Do not receive this vaccine if you are allergic to the active ingredients or any other ingredients in the vaccine, or if you have ever had a severe allergic reaction after getting any flu vaccine.
+The vaccine contains less than 1 microgram of egg protein per dose.

 Medical Conditions to Discuss

-Tell your doctor if you have or have had Guillain-Barré syndrome (severe muscle weakness) after getting a flu vaccine, have an immune response problem, have bleeding problems or bruise easily, or have an illness with high or moderate temperature or an acute illness (vaccination should be postponed until you recover).
+Tell your doctor if you have or have had Guillain-Barré syndrome (severe muscle weakness) after getting a flu vaccine, have an immune response problem, have bleeding problems or bruise easily, or have an illness with high or moderate fever or an acute illness.
+Vaccination should be postponed until after you have recovered from acute illness.

-Allergic Reactions: Call your doctor immediately if you notice signs of allergic reactions including difficulty breathing, shortness of breath, swelling of face, lips, throat or tongue, cold clammy skin, palpitations, dizziness, weakness, fainting, rash or itching.
+Allergic Reactions: Tell your healthcare provider immediately if you notice signs of allergic reactions including difficulty breathing, swelling of face, lips, throat or tongue, cold clammy skin, palpitations, dizziness, weakness, fainting, rash or itching.

 Drug Interactions